admiralorbiter/Polaris/docs/importer-feature-flag.md

   - When enabled with adapters, prints the configured adapter list.
   - When disabled, raises a clear `Importer is disabled via IMPORTER_ENABLED=false` message.
 - All CLI commands are light-weight: optional dependencies are not imported unless the feature is enabled.
+    - `flask importer run --source csv --file …` queues a run by default and prints machine-readable JSON (`--inline` retains the synchronous behaviour for local debugging).
+    - `flask importer retry --run-id <id>` retries a failed or pending import run using stored parameters.
+Requires the original file to still exist and the run to have been created with retry support (stores `ingest_params_json`).
+    - `flask importer cleanup-uploads --max-age-hours 72` removes staged upload files older than the specified window—handy for on-prem installs storing files on disk.
+Note: admin uploads retain files for retry capability (`keep_file=True`), so consider run associations when pruning.
+- On Windows, start the worker with `flask importer worker run --pool=solo` because the default prefork pool is not supported.

 ## Health Endpoint
 - `GET /importer/health` returns JSON: